skalenetwork/libBLS/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: Support Question
-about: 🛑 If you have a question 💬, please check out our support channels!
+about: If you have a question, please check out our support channels!
 ---

 -------------- 👆 Click "Preview"!